-model

-This is the ODE model specification.
-It can be:

-- a string containing the set of ordinary differential equations (ODE) and other expressions defining the changes in the dynamic system. - a file name where the ODE system equation is contained linCmtSens

-(see also the filename argument).
-For details, see the sections "Details" and verbose
+model This is the ODE model specification.
+It can be: a string containing the set of ordinary differential equations (ODE) and other expressions defining the changes in the dynamic system. a file name where the ODE system equation is contained An ODE expression enclosed in \{\} (see also the filename argument).
+For details, see the sections "Details" and rxode2 Syntax below. linCmtSens The method to calculate the linCmt() solutions verbose When TRUE be verbose with the linear compartmental model model with linCmt() replaced with linCmtA()

-RxODE Syntax below.

-The method to calculate the linCmt() solutions

-When TRUE be verbose with the linear compartmental model

-model with linCmt() replaced with linCmtA()

-rxGetRxODE

-Get RxODE model from object
+rxGetrxode2 Get rxode2 model from object

-Get RxODE model from object
+Get rxode2 model from object

 '''

-rxGetRxODE(obj)
+rxGetrxode2(obj)

 '''